Top 25 Bolivian Foods – Best Bolivian Dishes

 10. Majadito or Majao

-Typical of the eastern region, this consists of yellow rice with charque (dehydrated meat), accompanied by yucca, fried plantain, and eggs, and has the consistency of a risotto.
+Typical of the eastern region, this dish consists of yellow rice with charque (dehydrated meat), accompanied by yucca, fried plantain, and eggs, and has the consistency of a risotto.
 It can also be served with chicken or duck.

 11. Sopa de Maní (Peanut Soup)